 Delivery of print copies

-If you are publishing exclusively on TORE, you must submit 4 print copies of your dissertation to tub.
-We will then sign your routing slip for the TUHH examination office.
-Before that, your dissertation must have been uploaded to TORE and released by us.
+In case of an exclusive publication on TORE, you have to hand in 3 print copies of your dissertation in tub.
+Before we sign your routing slip for the examination office of the TUHH, your dissertation must have been uploaded to TORE beforehand and released by us.

 Every publication goes through a formal review within the library before final publication!
-Therefore, you should have uploaded your dissertation to TUHH Open Research at least 2 days before you hand in your print copies.
+Therefore, you should have uploaded your dissertation to TUHH Open Research at least 2 days before handing in the print copies.

 - Dissertations can be dropped off on site between 9am and 2pm.